leolclc/CsvApplication/README.md

 # CsvApplication
 ### Take Home Test
-The purpose of this test is to evaluate your skills in Fullstack, Backend, and/or Frontend development.
+The purpose of this test is to evaluate your skills in Backend.
 You will be required to build a web application that allows users to load a CSV file with preformatted data and display the data as cards on the website.
 The application should also include a search bar that allows users to search for data within the loaded CSV file.

 ## Requirements
 An endpoint that allows the frontend to load the CSV file.